penfree/partialdockersave/README.md

 `docker save` can give us a tar file with one directory for each layer of the image.
 The key is to know which directory is not needed.

 * How is the directory name generated?

 We can find from https://github.com/moby/moby/blob/master/image/tarexport/save.go that the directory name is encoded from layer meta data.
 So we can do the same thing from infomation got from `docker image inspect`, then we can filter them when saving image.

-Other than other tools like `undocker`, `dive`, they should do a real save to get the tar file of all images, and then extract manifest from the tar file.
+Unlike other tools like `undocker`, `dive`, they should do a real save to get the tar file of all images, and then extract manifest from the tar file.
 This tool brings no more io operation than normal `docker save`.

+## Later works

+Other than raw images, we can do some work to analyze images in helm chart and compute the increment diff of two helm chart.
+This can be done by implement `ImageLike` interface for helm charts.